B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Characters.md

 ### Relationship Between CharacterDataModel and CharacterEntity

-The `CharacterDataModel` acts as a foundation for `CharacterEntity`.
-When a new character is instantiated, it references the `CharacterDataModel` to determine its initial attributes.
+The `CharacterDataModel` acts as a blueprint for `CharacterEntity` creation.
+When a new `CharacterEntity` is instantiated, it references the `CharacterDataModel` to determine its initial attributes.
 However, the entity itself evolves based on player actions, while the data model remains a static reference.

+# Character Lifecycle

-## Character Lifecycle
+## Character Definition and Instantiation

+- ###  Character Definition
+Before creating a `CharacterEntity`, a `CharacterDataModel` must first be defined.
+This step involves setting static attributes such as health, attack patterns, movement patterns, and descriptions.
+The `CharacterDataModel` serves as the foundation for the entity.

-### Creation
+- ### Character Instantiation
-- A `CharacterEntity` is instantiated with a reference to its `CharacterDataModel`.
-- It is assigned to a player and placed at a specific starting position.
+Once the `CharacterDataModel` is defined, a `CharacterEntity` can be instantiated.
+This process involves assigning a unique ID, initializing the character’s current health and position, and associating it with a player.

-### State Updates
+## State Updates

+The `CharacterEntity` updates dynamically during the game.

-- Position and health values update dynamically.
+- Position and health values change in response to game actions.
 - Movement and attack actions interact with the `GridModel` and `Turn Logic Service`.

 ### Combat and Damage Handling